 Yes.
 The scholarship is only open to graduating high school seniors, and graduates, of Alisal High School, and to current undergraduates from Salinas, CA (inclusive of Monterey County, CA).

 Yes.
 Eligible students must be graduating high school seniors or current undergraduates.

 Yes.
 To qualify for this program, students must be at least one-quarter Hispanic/Latino.
 Hispanic/Latino is an ethnic category, not a racial category; students may be of any race.
-For the purposes of the HSF/Pedro Urquidi Scholarship, students must be from a family whose ancestors came from at least one of these countries: Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Portugal, Puerto Rico, El Salvador, Spain, Uruguay, or Venezuela.
+For the purposes of the Pedro Urquidi Scholarship Program, students must be from a family whose ancestors came from at least one of these countries: Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Portugal, El Salvador, Spain, Uruguay, or Venezuela.

 High school graduating seniors - Cumulative GPA is the average of grades earned from 9th through the first semester/term of the 12th grade (if available).

 Undergraduate college students - Cumulative GPA is required for a minimum of 12 units/credits earned.

 • If you are a first-year undergraduate at the time you apply, enter your high school and college information and upload your high school and college transcripts, when requested.

 I completed and passed a General Education Development (GED) test.
 Am I eligible for the Pedro Urquidi Scholarship Program?

 All high school applicants must be graduating high school seniors from Alisal High School.
 Current undergraduates from Salinas, CA (inclusive of Monterey County, CA) who completed a GED are eligible.